 You Hear Tone Name Heard Short, Radio Self Test Fail When radio fails its power-up self test.
 Low-Pitched Tone Reject When unauthorized request is made.
-Time-Out Timer Warning Four seconds before time out.
+Tone Time-Out Timer Warning Four seconds before time out.
 No ACK Received When radio fails to receive an acknowledgment.
 Play Individual Call Warning Tone When radio is in an individual call for greater than 6 seconds without any activity.
-Talk Prohibit/PTT Inhibit (When PTT button is pressed) transmissions are not allowed.
-Long, Low-Pitched Tone Time-Out Timer Timed Out After time out.
+Long, Low-Pitched Time-Out Timer Timed Out After time out.
+Tone Talk Prohibit/PTT Inhibit (When PTT button is pressed) transmissions are not allowed.
 Out of Range (When PTT button is pressed) the radio is out of range of the system.
 Play Invalid Mode When radio is on an unpreprogrammed channel.
 A Group of Low-Pitched Tones Busy When system is busy.
 Play

 You Hear Tone Name Heard Short, Valid Key-Press When correct key is pressed.
 Medium-Pitched Tone Radio Self Test Pass When radio passes its power-up self test.
-Priority Channel Received When activity on a priority channel is received.
-Play Emergency Alarm Entry When entering the emergency state. • Central Echo When central controller has received a request from a radio.
-Long, Medium-Pitched Tone Play Emergency Exit When exiting the emergency state.
-A Group of Fail-soft When the trunking system fails.
-Medium-Pitched Tones Automatic Call Back When voice channel is available from previous request.
-(1)) Keyfail When encryption key has been lost.
-Play Console Acknowledge When status, emergency alarm, or reprogram request ACK is received. , Received Individual Call When Call Alert or Private Call is received.
+Tone Clear Voice At beginning of a non-coded communication.
+Play Priority Channel Received When activity on a priority channel is received. . idy Emergency Alarm Entry When entering the emergency state.
+Central Echo When central controller has received a request from a radio.
+Long, Volume Set When volume is changed on a quiet channel.
+Medium-Pitched Tone Emergency Exit When exiting the emergency state.
+Play - A Group of Medium-Pitched Fail-soft When the trunking system fails.
+Tones Automatic Call Back When voice channel is available from previous request.
+Talk Permit (When PTT button is pressed) verifying system accepting transmissions.
+Keyfail When encryption key has been lost.
+Play Console Acknowledge When status, emergency alarm, or reprogram request ACK is received.
+Received Individual Call When Call Alert or Private Call is received.
 Site Trunking When a SmartZone trunking system fails.
+Short, High-Pitched Tone (Chirp) Low-Battery Chirp When battery is below preset threshold value.